rcqls/jl4R/README.md

 ## Install

-Choose one of the two installations below:
+Choose one of the two installations below (tested on macOS M1 with julia-1.8.2):

 1) In a terminal in the parent directory of ,